infu/RxMo/README.md

-# RxMo - ReactiveX programming
+# RxMo - Reactive programming with Motoko

 For Motoko language @ Internet Computer